ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ### How to run test suite locally

 With a terminal open in the project root, the test suite can be run using the command "`dotnet test`".
-Integration tests and end-to-end tests run the app locally using an in-memory database.
+Integration tests and end-to-end tests will run the app locally using an in-memory database.

 - Regular unit tests and integration tests are known to work on all platforms.
 These tests are integrated into our workflow on GitHub.
 - Playwright tests can run locally.
 A test fixture has been incorporated to help setup Playwright on new machines.[^4] The test fixture has been used successfully on Windows machines.
 There are still problems running these tests on Linux and OSX platforms.